jamesrgregg/devops-maturity-assessment/README.md

 DevOps Maturity Assessment offers the means to gather information about the current state of capabilities, methodologies and practices.

-It offers the means to identify areas of improvement.
+It offers the means to identify areas of improvement in the following areas:

+- Deployment Frequency
+- Lead Time for Changes
+- Time to Restore Service
+- Change Failure Rate

 It should outline the steps required to achieve desired state towards DevOps maturity assessment goals.